-Swimming speed during migration is related to fish length (Pepin et al., 1988).
+Temperature is a dominant factor impacting distribution of mackerel in Nordic Seas as mackerel is a temperate fish which inhabits warm Atlantic water masses and avoids cold Polar waters, limited mackerel abundance encountered in waters < 8-9 °C (Nikolioudakis et al., 2018; Olafsdottir et al., 2019).
+Range expansion was also related to increasing stock size and prey (mesozooplankton) abundance (Olafsdottir et al., 2019).
+Range retraction in the western area concurred with declining stock size (ICES, 2021a; b WD09).
+More research is needed to understand the mechanism impacting observed changes in summer feeding distribution of mackerel in Nordic Seas.
+It is likely that other factors such as spawning location and timing, predator avoidance, surface layer stratification, and nutrient depletion (Pacariz et al., 2016) could impact the summer feeding migration.
 Tagging has shown that juveniles of the southern/western component do not migrate as far as the adults (Uriarte et al., 2001).
-The larger fish reaches furthest to the north and west during the feeding migration in summer (Holst and Iversen, 1992; Nøttestad et al., 1999; Anon 2009; ICES, 2009).
-This effectively results in a spatial gradient in the mean length of the fish measured during the IESSNS (Nøttestad et al., 2012; 2013), with larger mean length in the north and west, and smaller mean length to the southeast.
+The larger fish reaches furthest to the north and west during the feeding migration in summer (Holst and Iversen, 1992; Nøttestad et al., 1999; Anon., 2009; ICES, 2009; Tenningen et al., 2011; Nøttestad et al., 2016a).
+This effectively results in a spatial gradient in the mean length of the fish measured during the IESSNS (ICES WGWIDE 2012-2021), with larger mean length in the north and west, and smaller mean length to the southeast.
 Similarly, the large mackerel also arrive to the feeding areas (observed in eastern Danish waters) before and leave later than small mackerel (Jansen and Gislason, 2011).
+This can be explained by swimming speed during migration being positively related to fish length (Pepin et al., 1988).

 When the NEA mackerel return in late summer and autumn from the feeding areas on the European shelf and in the Nordic Seas, they aggregate through autumn and early winter along the continental shelf edge, where they are targeted by commercial trawlers and purse-seiners.
 Later in winter the commercial fleets and the fisheries-independent bottom-trawl survey find the mackerel further towards the southwest.
-The path of the migration, as suggested by the location of commercial and survey catches coincides with the location of the relatively warm high saline eastern Atlantic water flowing northeastwards on and along the continental shelf edge, flanked by cooler water masses.
+The path of the migration, as suggested by the location of commercial and survey catches coincides with the location of the relatively warm high saline eastern Atlantic water flowing north-eastwards on and along the continental shelf edge, flanked by cooler water masses.
 The mackerel population is found further upstream in warmer waters as the current cools through winter and this process is associated via climatic variability, with large impacts on the mackerel migration and fisheries (Jansen et al., 2012; Walsh and Martin, 1986; Reid et al., 2003; Walsh et al., 1995; Reid et al., 1997; Reid et al., 2001).
-However, other factors than temperature preferences are affecting the mackerel behaviour and can in different scenarios have different weights.
-D'Amours and Castonguay (1992) showed that mackerel from the northern component of the West Atlantic mackerel migrated into Cabot Straight with approximately 4oC in order to get to their spawning grounds.
-They argued that the fish's thermal preferences could be subordinate to their reproductive requirements, a point supported by the fact that this stock always enter the Cabot Straight around the same date (Anon., 1896; Castonguay and Beaulieu, 1993).
+However, other factors than temperature preferences, such as oceanic and coastal current systems, prey concentrations, feeding competition from other pelagic fish species and predation pressure are all affecting the mackerel behaviour, including schooling behaviour, and can in different scenarios have different weights (see ICES, 2020b WD09; Nøttestad et al., 2016b; Olafsdottir et al., 2016; 2019; Nikolioudakis et al., 2019).